givemepower8/Phaser3Practices/docs/COC.md

 - X-bows level 5 HP 3,100, DpS 125, DpA 16, TH11
 - X-bows level 6 HP 3,500, DpS 155, DpA 19.84, TH12

-X-bows are headaches for their long range and very high DpS.
-They shoot fast so they can destroy any low hp troop very quickly.
+X-bows in ground mode are headaches for their long range and very high DpS.
+They shoot fast so they can destroy any low HP troop very quickly.

-Also they can set into air & ground mode to defeat the electro dragon strategy.
+Most players set to air & ground mode to defeat the electro dragon and other air troops.

 Hidden Tesla x 5, range 7